goauthentik/authentik/website/blog/2023-10-18-taxed-out-of-security/item.md

 The user tax is more subtle.
 Companies are charging a user tax when they charge exorbitant amounts more per additional user that customers feel motivated to share the credentials to one account.
 To be clear, many companies charge on a per-user or per-seat basis (including Authentik), so you can’t call it a tax until the additional costs really become exorbitant.

-## Why the SSO tax movement failed
+## Why the anti-SSO tax movement failed

 The SSO tax has become the most recognized of the three security taxes above.